 Right now, we have digital audiobooks, digital downloads, and digital streaming in the digital realm.
-So to be a part of that market or take advantage of that market is essential in developing your brand.
+So to be a part of or take advantage of that market is essential in developing your brand.

 What platforms are usually available for these books?

 The leading platforms that have taken over and monopolized the market for a long time were initially audible, Amazon, and Apple.
-Apple has Apple Podcast and now Apple Books, and you can now get Apple audiobooks.
+Apple has Apple Podcast and now Apple Books, and you can get audiobooks.
 Those were the two main ones, but now there are over 40 different digital online platforms from which you can stream or download audiobook content.

 We distribute on over 40 different platforms – cast a wide net, catch more fish.

 Is the audiobook typically launched in conjunction with a bigger marketing effort, or is it usually a stand-alone?